tadosappo/nasskan/README.md

 - Works without X
 - Easy configuration with YAML
-- Multi key to multi key mapping
+- From key combination to key combination mapping
 - One-shot modifier
-- Reacts to attaching of external keyboards
+- Reacts to attach of external keyboards

 This software is in beta.
 There's a possibility for your keyboard to be unresponsive.
 Use at your own risk.